English Education Act, 1835: British support for Indian learning

-When the Parliament had renewed the charter of the East India Company for 20 years in 1813, it had required the company to 00 rupees per year "for the revival and promotion of literature and the encouragement of the learned natives of India, and for the introduction and promotion of a knowledge of the sciences among the inhabitants of the British territories."
+When the Parliament had renewed the charter of the East India Company for 20 years in 1813, it had required the company to use 100,000 rupees per year "for the revival and promotion of literature and the encouragement of the learned natives of India, and for the introduction and promotion of a knowledge of the sciences among the inhabitants of the British territories."
 This had gone to support traditional forms (and content) of education, which (like their contemporary equivalents in England) were firmly non-utilitarian.
 In 1813, by the request of Colonel John Munro, the then British Resident of Travancore and Pulikkottil Dionysius II, a learned monk of the Orthodox Syrian Church, Gowri Parvati Bayi, the Queen of Travancore granted permission to start a Theological college in Kottayam, Travancore.
 The queen granted the tax free 16 acre property, ₹ 20,000, and the necessary timber for construction.
 The foundation stone was laid on 18 February 1813 and the construction completed by 1815.
 The structure of the Old Seminary Building is called Naalukettu translated into English as central-quadrangle.
 The early missionaries who worked here – Norton, Henry Baker, Benjamin Bailey and Fenn – rendered remarkable service.
 Initially called Cottayam College, the Seminary was not exclusively meant for priest training.
 It was a seat of English general education in the State of Travancore and is regarded as the "first locale to start English education" in Kerala and the first to have Englishmen as teachers in 1815 itself.
 In course of time it even came to be known as Syrian College.
 The students were taught English, Hebrew, Greek, Latin, Syriac and Sanskrit over and above Malayalam along with Theological subjects.

 By the early 1820s, some administrators within the East India Company were questioning if this was a sensible use of the money.
 James Mill noted that the declared purpose of the Madrassa (Mohammedan College) and the Hindu College in Calcutta set up by the company had been "to make a favourable impression, by our encouragement of their literature, upon the minds of the natives" but took the view that the money of the company should have been to further not oriental learning but instead "useful learning".
 Indeed, private enterprise colleges had begun to spring up in Bengal teaching Western knowledge in English ("English education"), to serve a native clientele which felt it would be more important that their sons learnt to understand the English than that they were taught to appreciate classic poetry.